Safely in Canada and the U.S.

 Also, what happens if the car on your left or right suddenly moves

-toward your lane because the other driver does not look carefully?
+toward your lane because the other driver did not look carefully?

 Your escape is blocked.